bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 function getOrCreateLogEntry(id: Id<LogEntry>): LogEntry {}
 ```

-There's more information now, but we still have no way of knowing what function's going to do.
-It still can either read an existing log entry or create a new one.
+There's more information now, but we still have no idea what the function will do.
+It can still either read an existing log entry or create a new one.

 The less predictable a function is, the more problems we'll have debugging it.
 Debugging is faster when we have to check fewer assumptions.
 When we can't predict the behavior of a function, we need to _test more assumptions_.
 The debugging of such a function will take longer.